 I grew up in a working-class, rural community on Vancouver Island, BC to a European settler family and I am currently living and working in Duncan, BC.
 I provide counselling in Duncan and throughout the Cowichan Valley on the unceded traditional territory of the Coast Salish.
 I work to be in respect, solidarity and service to Indigenous peoples and all the many settler cultures living here by making sure I am in cultural humility and that I am working from a place of anti-oppression and anti-racism.

-When I’m not counselling, I enjoy board games, video games, gardening and hanging out with my mini-poodle and my two ginger cats.
+When I’m not counselling, I enjoy board games, video games, gardening and hanging out with my mini-poodle.